Addiction is something that affects communities all over the United Kingdom, and the problem is particularly prevalent here in Liverpool.

 Telephone: 01517 067888

 You can also reach out to a number of helplines, including Mind UK, YoungMinds, Rethink Mental Illness, Samaritans and Papyrus, SMART Recovery or find an Alcoholics Anonymous, Narcotics Anonymous or Cocaine Anonymous near you.
+These 12 step groups practise the 12 steps that include giving yourself over to a higher power.
 The NHS are also there to help you.

 For guidance in choosing between private and public rehab, call our team on 0800 326 5559